carakessler/HousingProject/README.md

 - **Day 4:** Drawing for 4 person cluster doubles in O'Brien and the Residential Quad <br />
 - **Day 5:** Drawing for doubles in all upperclassman double locations <br />
 - **Day 6:** Drawing for all 3 person and 2 person suites in Southside <br />

+##What our website can do
+The website's primary function is a simulation of our proposed housing system.
+Though not all functionality is complete, we inculuded features that will allow the user to simulate our housing process.
+The user can register a group within the system, and then register that group into a specific room on campus.
+All buildings are complete with all levels, rooms, and floor plans.
+Furthermore, the user can learn more information about the buildings on the info page, and find more support on the support page.

+##Authors
+**Adam Cushmaro** <br />
+**Cara Kessler** <br />
+**Rikesh Thapa** <br />
+**Alex Wilson** <br />
+**Christopher Wong** <br />
+**Ru Zhao** <br />